pipeforce/pipeforce.github.io/docs/guides/forms/020_forms-orientation.md

 # Orientation

-By default in a form, all fields from the JSON schema are displayed vertically each in a row.
+By default, in a form, all fields from the JSON schema are displayed vertically, each in a different row.

 ![](../../img/grafik-20201023-084022.png)